 Why property value in Woodlands probably wouldn’t rise to the high heavens

 While the above scenarios are interesting food for thought, the fact still remains that the general rules governing the price of properties in Singapore, in particular 99-year leasehold HDB resale flats, are (1) remaining tenure, and (2) distance from our own Central Business District (CBD).
 This is the reason why resale flats in Yishun are more expensive than Woodlands, why Clementi is more expensive than Jurong East, and why Toa Payoh is more expensive than Ang Mo Kio.

 So, even though the RTS link will set Woodlands apart from all the other towns come 2024, home-seekers should pick Woodlands as their home more for practical considerations than for anything else.
 If regular suppers in JB is a practical consideration for you, then by all means!

 Other upcoming developments in Woodlands include:

 New HDB flats in Woodlands Central and Woodlands North will be launched in the upcoming August 2020 BTO sales exercise.

 By end of 2021, stations on the Thomson-East Coast Line (TEL) linking Woodlands residents to the city will open.
 Travelling to the CBD will take just 40 minutes.

 By 2026, a new 21.5km highway — the North-South Corridor — will give motorists a direct route from Woodlands to the city.

 Looking for a property?
-Find your dream home on Singapore’s largest property portal 99.co!
+Find your dream home on Singapore’s most intelligent property portal 99.co!